 - While the International Whaling Commission (IWC) does not regulate the hunting of small cetaceans, it initiates research and conservation programmes related to small cetacean species and populations (IWC, 2023).
 The IWC Scientific Committee has a long-standing recommendation that no small cetacean removals, live capture or directed harvest, should be authorised until a full assessment of status has been made (IWC, 2022).
 However, this is not implemented by several IWC Member States.
-The IWC should therefore pass a Resolution, calling on coastal states to strengthen national legislation and enforcement to better protect small cetaceans. - The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) should examine the cross-border and regional trade in small cetaceans more closely, e.g., in West Africa, and adopt a resolution and/or hold a workshop to collect data and to identify measures to reduce unsustainable and illegal trade in small ceteans.
-Related NDFs for any such cross-border trade should be publicly available. - CITES should also request status assessments from the IWC SC for all cetaceans in trade. - CITES should closely collaborate with CMS to collect data on cross-border and regional trade in small cetaceans. - CITES should ensure that valid and watertight NDFs are in place wherever small cetaceans are traded. - In assessing the impacts of trade in shark products, CITES Parties are urged to consider the broader ecological harms of shark fisheries when small cetace-
+The IWC should therefore pass a Resolution, calling on coastal states to strengthen national legislation and enforcement to better protect small cetaceans. - The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) should examine the cross-border and regional trade in small cetaceans more closely, e.g., in West Africa, and adopt a resolution and/or hold a workshop to collect data and to identify measures to reduce exploitation of small cetaceans as fishing bait.
+Related NDFs for any such cross-border trade should be publicly available. - CITES should also request status assessments from the IWC SC for all cetaceans in trade. - CITES should closely collaborate with CMS to collect data on cross-border and regional trade in small cetaceans. - CITES should ensure that valid and watertight NDFs are in place wherever small cetaceans are traded. - In assessing the impacts of trade in shark products, CITES Parties are urged to consider the broader ecological harms of shark fisheries when small cetaceans are used as bait, which has a double negative impact on marine ecosystems.
+The fate of the vaquita, which is threatened with extinction as collateral damage of

-- ans are used as bait, which has a double negative impact on marine ecosystems.
-The fate of the vaquita, which is threatened with extinction as collateral damage of the totoaba fishery (a CITES Appendix I species), is a good example of how CITES can also act on interspecific contexts and request stricter enforcement with pressure (see Taylor et al., 2023; CITES, 2022). - The Aquatic Wild Meat Working Group of the Convention on Migratory Species (CMS), which has so far focused on mammals and reptiles, only recently agreed to expand its scope to all sharks and ray species listed on CMS Appendix I (CMS, 2020).
-This step was urgently needed, regarding the close correlation of industrial shark fisheries and its impact on small cetaceans and their exploitation as bait. - As per Resolution 11.22, Parties to CMS are urged to develop and implement national legislation prohibiting the live capture of cetaceans from the wild for commercial purposes, and to adopt stricter measures in line with CITES Article XIV. - As per Resolution 12.15, CMS has now explicitly recognized that the increased demand for aquatic wild meat is a threat to aquatic wildlife in many regions around the world, and therefore it is urgent to develop methods to evaluate the impact on wildlife populations of trade in aquatic wild meat. - The Food and Agriculture Organization of the United Nations (FAO) are urged to introduce maximum safe levels for both mercury and methyl mercury found in small cetacean products, as is done for fish and shellfish (FAO, 2018).
+- the totoaba fishery (a CITES Appendix I species), is a good example of how CITES can also act on interspecific contexts and request stricter enforcement with pressure (see Taylor et al., 2023; CITES, 2022). - The Aquatic Wild Meat Working Group of the Convention on Migratory Species (CMS), which has so far focused on mammals and reptiles, only recently agreed to expand its scope to all sharks and ray species listed on CMS Appendix I (CMS, 2020).
+This step was urgently needed, regarding the close correlation of industrial shark fisheries and its impact on small cetaceans and their exploitation as bait. - As per Resolution 11.22, Parties to CMS are urged to develop and implement national legislation prohibiting the live capture of cetaceans from the wild for commercial purposes, and to adopt stricter measures in line with CITES Article XIV. - As per Resolution 12.15, CMS has now explicitly recognized that the increased demand for aquatic wild meat is a threat to aquatic wildlife in many regions around the world, and therefore it is urgent to develop methods to evaluate the impact on wildlife populations of trade in aquatic wild meat. - Trade in wild meat has been recognised as an increasing threat by the Convention on Biological Diversity (CBD), which has concluded that unsustainable hunting for wild meat is a major threat to the ecology of tropical and subtropical ecosystems, and that therefore it is necessary to improve the sustainability of wild meat use (CBD, 2017). - The Food and Agriculture Organization of the United Nations (FAO) are urged to introduce maximum safe levels for both mercury and methyl mercury found in small cetacean products, as is done for fish and shellfish (FAO, 2018).